 The Federal Government of Nigeria may inject some foreign currency into the economy to support the value of the naira while market forces stabilise.

-In order to promote foreign direct investment into Nigeria, Alake is a member of President Bola Ahmed Tinubu’s delegation to the new global financial accord meeting in Paris, France.
+Alake is part of President Bola Ahmed Tinubu’s delegation to the new global financial accord meeting in Paris, France to promote foreign direct investment in Nigeria.

-On June 21, 2023, the naira traded at an average exchange rate of N758 to $1, a notable improvement of 2.82% from the trading session the day before when the dollar was pegged at N780 to $1.
+On June 21, 2023, the naira traded at an average exchange rate of N758 to $1, a 2.82% improvement from the previous trading session, when the dollar was pegged at N780 to $1.

-This is due to the fact that one week after the announcement of the unification of the currency rate, a total of $788 million has so far been registered as cumulative turnover in the official Investor & Exporter Window.
+This is because one week after the announcement of the unification of the currency rate, a total of $788 million has so far been registered as cumulative turnover in the official Investor & Exporter Window.

-Don’t forget that Mr President has taken some very bold steps in the area of economy, in the area of social engineering in the last few weeks, particularly with reference to the unification of the multiple exchange rates, which has caused a very positive multiplier effect, the presidential spokesman said, without going into detail about the nature of the dollar injection.
+Don’t forget that Mr President has taken some very bold steps in the area of economy and social engineering in the last few weeks, particularly about the unification of the multiple exchange rates, which has caused a very positive multiplier effect, the presidential spokesman said, without going into detail about the nature of the dollar injection.

-“However, in the short term, we have noticed and expected that there will be a slight spike in the demand and then that would affect the value of the naira viz-viz the dollar.
+“However, in the short term, we have noticed and expected that there will be a slight spike in the demand, which would affect the value of the naira viz-vis the dollar.
 So, apart from the immediate, short and long-term positive effects of that unification policy, there could be a need for an injection of direct foreign exchange into the economy to shore up the value of the naira while market forces stabilise.
 And in the short run or medium term, there is going to be when the effects of this policy begin to mature.”

-He claimed that the president’s actions during the previous three weeks had stoked investor and foreign nation interest in Nigerian affairs and helped the nation’s economy.
+He claimed that the president’s actions during the previous three weeks had stoked investors and foreign nations’ interest in Nigerian affairs and helped the nation’s economy.

 The special adviser added that heads of state and representatives of international financial organisations have expressed a desire to meet with the president to discuss potential areas of cooperation with the recent encouraging growth in Nigeria.

-Alake expressed hope that many foreign investors would return once new economic measures were implemented because they had left Nigeria due to the country’s restrictive currency regulations.
-This was because the country needed substantial and all-encompassing direct foreign investment.
+Alake hoped that many foreign investors would return once new economic measures were implemented.
+They had left Nigeria due to the country’s restrictive currency regulations, and the country needed substantial and all-encompassing direct foreign investment.

 The Naira’s performance